 A skip is a large open-topped trash collection container designed to be fit onto a special type of collecting.
 Think of it as a dump truck, but instead of a truck that collects trash one by one per house, the dump truck is able to leave its bed for residents to leave their waste for collection.

 Usually, waste management services leave a skip on the street so nearby residents can dump their waste.
 When it’s full or after a scheduled amount of time, the truck returns, replaces the full skip with an empty one, loads the full skip to the back of the truck, and then takes it to a landfill to dump waste or a waste management facility to properly sort out the garbage for proper disposal, recycling, or treatment.

 Skip hire is when you employ the services of a waste management company that rents out skips.
 If you’re doing a deep clean of your home and have plenty of large garbage bags and larger items that need to go to disposal, you might need your own skip on your driveway or (if it’s legal in your area) on your side of the street.

 So, you rent a skip from a waste management company, and they deliver a skip to your home or business.
-The size of a skip can vary, depending on your needs.
+The size can vary, depending on your needs.
 They leave the skip with you for as long as you need it while cleaning your home.
-Once your finished, the company’s truck will return to pick up the skip and dispose the waste for you.
+Once your finished, the company will pick up the skip and dispose of the waste for you.